 The Unconscious Bias training will introduce participants to the concept of unconscious (or implicit) bias in themselves and in others.
 This training will demonstrate to participants the many ways that unconscious bias manifests itself.
-It will also identify strategies to address unconscious bias in ourselves and in our school population.
+It will also identify strategies to address unconscious bias in ourselves and in our schools.

 Issues of race and ethnicity have been coming to the forefront more recently in schools.
 Educators may feel uncomfortable talking about race with their students or colleagues, despite knowing that it is important to create an open forum for students to express their feelings, frustrations, and fears.
 This training explores the reasons WHY it is important to talk about race and offers a chance to practice talking about race.
 It will introduce educators to proper terminology surrounding the issues of race and ethnicity and help educators examine their own privilege and intersectionality.
 Educators will be given access to handouts and videos after the training that they can use in the classroom to help with these important conversations.

-Join us in this virtual workshop as we discuss what it means to actively be an antiracist.
-In this workshop we will look specifically at anti-Black racism, what it means to be antiracist, analyze the educational system in our country and work to create action-oriented personal goals.
-Each participant will need to choose an educational area to focus on during the registration process.
-The areas that we will focus on during this workshop will be: college readiness/access to AP/gifted and talented programs, educator expectations and biases, lack of representation of black educators/role models, school discipline inequities and curriculum.
-Each participant will also be asked to identify their racial identity when registering for the purposes of specific breakout group.
-Please be prepared to choose one area of focus during the workshop and your racial identity when you register.
+Join us as we discuss what it means to actively be an antiracist.
+In this workshop we will look specifically at anti-Black racism, analyze the educational system in our country and set a personal goal.
+Each participant will need to choose one of the following educational areas upon registration to focus on in one section of the training: college readiness/access to AP/gifted and talented programs, educator expectations and biases, lack of representation of black educators/adults in the school, school discipline inequities and curriculum.
 We do not recommend this workshop yet if you are new to talking about race.
-Instead, we recommend you take our Talking about Race workshop first.
+Instead, we recommend you take our other two Beyond Bias trainings first – Unconscious Bias and Talking about Race.

 What attendees had to say….